-A year on into the Covid 19 pandemic and it’s back to school time again for lots of primary and secondary school children.
-Some will still be waiting to hear when they can return full time.
-Others may have started back, and many will have a mix of emotions about the return to a ‘normal’ school day routine.
+A year on into the Covid 19 pandemic and it’s back to school time again for lots of primary and secondary school children, many will have a mix of emotions about the return to a ‘normal’ school day routine.

 Parents and pupils have been juggling homeschooling for so long now that for some it may have been starting to feel like a new normal, so the move back to school will throw challenges to some who may struggle to adapt back into school ‘as we used to know it.’

 The extra time spent with parents, and carers along with the uncertainty and worry that families have endured may make the separation all the more daunting.
 Some children may find returning to school quite scary, and be worried about social distancing, and hygiene.
 Some children or young people will have lost relatives or parents throughout the pandemic and are returning to school following a bereavement or period of worry and upset..

 Young people’s experiences of the lockdown period will have been very varied.
 For some, it will have been a safe and perhaps enjoyable time.
 However, for others, it will have been very challenging or even traumatic depending on their circumstances.
 Schools and teachers are used to supporting their pupils through many of the challenges they face in life during their school years.
 However, the current situation will amplify those life events and there has never been a more important time for children and young people to have the emotional support that they need.

 Dealing with Bereavement and Loss